gabrielrowan/Finleys-Farm-Shop-FE/README.md

 - Fully responsive, adapting to desktop, iPad, and mobile screens
 - Allows users to add and remove products, update quantities, and view the total price
 - Designed with warm, earthy tones to reflect the farm shop theme
-- Tested using Selenium WebDriver with Pytest to automate user interactions
+- Tested using Selenium WebDriver with Pytest to simulate user interactions with the website

 ## Testing